-- Application of Fitness Testing (assessed by a set task) - Professional Development in the Sports Industry (coursework)
+- Application of Fitness Testing (assessed by a set task).
+This unit carries 1/3 of the BTEC marks. - Professional Development in the Sports Industry (coursework).
+This unit carries 1/6 of the BTEC marks.

 Credit is awarded on completion of a number of practical and theory tasks over the course of the two years.
-It is important that you have a genuine interest in Sport.
+It is important that you have a genuine interest in sport, and regularly participate in a sport.